 Of course, the real standouts of the collection were the pieces that featured both the Gucci and Balenciaga logos.
 There were Gucci handbags with gold Balenciaga "B" buckles.
-And sequined suits emblazoned with the names of both houses cut in the hourglass silhouette that Gvasalia has become known for and in Gucci's iconic brown colour scheme.
+And sequined suits emblazoned with the names of both houses cut in the hourglass silhouette that Gvasalia has become known for.
 Most exciting might be how Gucci combined Balenciaga signatures like big square shoulders and sparkly fabrics to create something entirely singular.

 That said, this high-end co-op by Gucci feels rather on-brand for the Italian fashion house.
 Under Michele, Gucci has flipped the script of what a fashion show looks like.
 After leaving the official Fashion Month calendar, in November, the brand threw their own GucciFest that not only showcased the new collection in a series of films but also spotlighted emerging designers.